Generic selectors

 PREFACE

 Religious topics can sometimes be controversial due to a lack of specificity in the Bible.
 The truth of God, by necessity, is inspired understanding of the spiritual law as directed by the Holy Spirit in us.
 By definition, that leaves room for interpretation of subjects that are absent from the Bible.
-God warned that “if anyone adds to these things, God shall add to him the plagues that are written in this book.
-And if anyone takes away from the words of the book of this prophecy, God shall take away his part from the book of life…” (Rev. 22:18-19).
+God warned that “If anyone adds to these things, God will add to him the plagues that are written in this book; 19 and if anyone takes away from the words of the book of this prophecy, God shall take away his part from the Book of Life …” (Rev. 22:18-19).
 Whenever a controversial topic arises, the very lack of biblical direction should give us pause before taking a stand.
-God desires all to learn to make righteous judgments and Jesus upheld this by teaching of the intent of the law in addition to the absolutes.
+God desires all to learn to make righteous judgments and Jesus upheld this by teaching of the INTENT of the law in addition to the absolutes.
 Many have also fallen into the trap of adding to biblical law when they presume those things which are absent in God’s word is evidence to the contrary.
 History has shown us that when a church enacts rules and regulations regarding every aspect of living, the body of Christ becomes spiritually weak.
 This is usually a result of some who “lord over others[1] their own interpretations of Scripture.
 Matters that are not clear in the Bible can be divisive.
 The Church is better served when they are left to the judgment of each member and topics are discussed in love and peace.
 In the end, God will judge us all.

 CHAPTER 1—